bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 3. *Pipeline Stream Processor* (PSP) – handles data processing inside the pipeline, two types of PSP exist:

-- Regular – the most generic processor which receives event, does some data transformation and (probably) sends transformation to the next processing step.
+- Regular – the most generic processor which receives event, does some data transformation and sends transformation to the next processing step.

 - Windowed (Batch)– the processor which organizes incoming data into batches and processing is done with sliding window.
 Windowed PSP may be used to implement streaming joins and processing where algorithm must observe range of input messages rather than current one.